wp-plugins/webrotate-360-product-viewer/readme.txt

 For certain PRO features you may need to request the commercial version of imagerotator.js or use the one from any of your published SpotEditor PRO projects located under published/imagerotator/html/js and just copy it to wp-content/plugins/webrotate-360-product-viewer/imagerotator/html/js.
 Please also verify that your license.lic is either present in the root of the plugin folder or correct license path is configured in the plugin settings.

+== Screenshots ==

+1. Embed 360 product views anywhere inside your post or page.
+Use multitude of settings to configure your 360 product spins, changes skins, dimensions, drag speed, inertia, etc.
+2. Integrate 360 product views to launch inside the prettyPhoto lightbox popup with a 360 view gallery support.
+3. Configure various defaults and skins on the dedicated plugin settings page.
+4. Download free software to create your 360 degree product views in couple of mouse clicks on Windows or Mac.
+5. Add interactive hotspots, watermarks, logos, etc.
+6. Use instant image filters to optimize your 360-degree images before upload.
+7. Apply instant non-destructive crop and resize and publish straight to your WordPress FTP.

 == Changelog ==

 = 2.5 =